Watch Canadian sleds race in the Olympic 2-man bobsleigh event | CBC Sports

 Watch Canadian sleds race in the Olympic 2-man bobsleigh event

-Click on the video players below to watch live action from the first two heats of the Olympic two-man bobsleigh event at the 2022 Beijing Olympic Winter Games.
+Click on the video players below to watch live action from the final two heats of the Olympic two-man bobsleigh event at the 2022 Beijing Olympic Winter Games.

-Canadian pilots Justin Kripps, Chris Spring and Taylor Austin will be in competition at the Yanqing National Sliding Centre, with the first heat set to begin on Monday at 7:05 a.m.
+Canadian pilots Justin Kripps, Christopher Spring and Taylor Austin will be in competition at the Yanqing National Sliding Centre, with the third heat set to begin on Tuesday at 7:05 a.m.
 ET.

+Spring was the top Canadian at the midway point in eighth place.
+Kripps was 10th, while Austin was 20th.

+Germany's Francesco Friedrich leads the field, followed closely by fellow German Johannes Lochner and the Russian Olympic Committee's Rostislav Gaitiukevich.

 The second heat is slated to start at 8:50 a.m.
 ET.